 - Transparency: Giving Clarity to the vital aspects of the method that is accountable for the outcome.

-Agile Project management is suitable for people with minimum knowledge on the following terminologies:
+Agile Project management is suitable for people with minimum knowledge of the following terminologies:

-The entire sprint is broken down into tasks and the capacity of each team is planned individually.
-The man-hours possible are taken into account and calculated based on the sprint hours required to complete the tasks, resources available along with deviations that may occur.
+Capacity Planning: The entire sprint is broken down into tasks, and the capacity of each team is planned individually.
+The man-hours possible are taken into account and calculated based on the sprint hours required to complete the tasks, resources available, along deviations that may occur.
 This provides an entire overview of the number of days required to complete the Sprint and make the User story a completely working one.

 Acceptance criteria define the limits of a user story and are used to validate when a story is finished and working as expected.
 Done-Done is a term regularly used by teams to indicate the work completed during the sprint is “really” done.
 Done to the point where the consumer would think the work is probably deliverable.
 Proper Agile teams don’t require two concepts (done and done-done).